YTWOFUND/Massa/README.md

 ```
 18. We send the result of the received command to Massa Bot in Discord.

-19. We track the accrual of points from Massa Bot with the info command.
+19. We track the accrual of points from Massa Bot with the "info" command.